Enjoy the trails solo, with a partner, or with a group of buddies, but don't overlook the joys of participating in group activities.

 apparently there are some that do.

-For this reason, currently BMNSA has banned companion dogs, ski-joring, and dog-teams,
+Nonetheless, currently BMNSA has provisionally lifted the ban on companion dogs, ski-joring, and dog-teams,

-even if all eight of your malemutes are 'little'.
-There are some murmurings of nudging
+if all eight of your malemutes are 'little'.
+By paying an additional $20 on your membership, dogs are now

 may be granted no quarter by wildlife officers.

-Cats, on the other hand, are welcome to accompany skiers at any time.
+Cats, on the other hand, are welcome to accompany skiers at any time, with no additional fees.

 Skis are provided to youth and adults attending ski classes.

-when we have a volunteer to manage them.
-Currently, we will
+have a volunteer to manage them.
+In other years, we tried

 There are also a limited number of skate-skis available on a first come - first served basis.

-This is a great opportunity for members to build their volunteer time by managing the rentals!
+This could be a great opportunity for a member to build volunteer time by managing the rentals!

 Check the Facebook page before you head out, or to volunteer your time.Contact us at